Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: My performance is bad or I get stutters.
 What can I do?

 > A: Vagabond is probably *the heaviest* modlist out there.
 No plans for performance version.
 Either get better hardware or try another modlist.
 Alternatively you may consider [DLSS](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md#patreon-dlss-for-enb).

+## Q: My CPU and GPU usage is low.
+Is there something wrong?

+> A: No, your CPU usage is low because Skyrim runs on ancient engine that only supports single-core (main thread) rendering, therefore only one of the cores will be at or close to 100% usage.
+This will also result in low GPU usage because your GPU can't draw more frames is rendeling bottlenecked by main thread.
+This has always been an issue with Skyrim, but the overall performance demand of Vagabond makes the issue more apparent.

 ## Q: Ultrawide support?